 It may sound early, but the teen years are a good time for parents to start having conversations about looking toward profitable career paths.

-5 Ways to Approach Career Decisions:
+5 Ways to Contemplate Career Decisions:

 1. Provide real-life exposure.